 - 4.12.5 Recycled Water Non-Conforming Use Billing Rate.
 For potential recycled water customers that elect not to comply with section 4.12.2 ("Requirement to Use Recycled Water") and fail to provide reason(s) why recycled water cannot be used, all metered potable water use at the site that could otherwise be served with recycled water shall be billed at the applicable potable water rate plus the "non-conforming use" rate until the site is converted or acceptable justification as to why the recycled water cannot be used is provided.
 No refunds will be provided unless a justification is accepted by the District. - 4.12.6 Potential Recycled Water Customer Non-Participation/Non-Cooperation.
 Potential recycled water customers identified and contacted by the District that elect not to use recycled water or are not cooperating with the District as defined in Section 4.12.4 of this document, will be billed as defined in Section 4.12.5 of this document.
-In cases where the potential recycled water customer elects not to pay their bill, that customer will be subject to the provisions in Section 1.20 ("Delinquency and Service Restoration Charges") of the District's prevailing "Schedule of Rates and Charges." - 4.12.7 Termination of Prior Recycled Water Service.
-If an end user that was previously accepting recycled water elects to suspend or terminate delivery of recycled water and use potable water for reasons other than those identified in Section 4.12.4 of this document, that end user may be subject to the provisions in Section 4.12.6.
+In cases where the potential recycled water customer elects not to pay their bill, that customer will be subject to the provisions as set forth in Exhibit B, Schedule of Rates and Charges. - 4.12.7 Termination of Prior Recycled Water Service.
+If an end user that was previously accepting recycled water elects to suspend or terminate delivery of recycled water and use potable water for reasons other than those identified in Section 4.12.4 of this document, that end user may be subject to the provisions in Section 4.12.6. - 4.12.8 Temporary Use of Potable Water in lieu of Recycled Water.
+If the District determines that a recycled water customer can't reasonably be served recycled water due to issues caused by the District's recycled water system, then the District may serve the customer potable water and the customer will be billed using the recycled water rate until the issue is resolved by the District.